-As part of the United Nations Global Action Plan on Child Wasting, the Food and Agriculture Organization of the United Nations (FAO) has launched FAO's child wasting prevention action plan (2023-2024) to enhance nutrition in emergency and resilience agriculture responses to prevent child wasting.
+As part of the Global Action Plan on Child Wasting, the Food and Agriculture Organization of the United Nations (FAO) has launched a child wasting prevention action plan (2023-2024) to enhance nutrition in emergencies and resilience agriculture responses to prevent child wasting.

 There is an urgent need to complement life-saving interventions with preventive measures that will help keep recovered children out of wasting and avoid future cases.

-FAO's response complements the combined efforts of the other UN Agencies - Office of the High Commissioner for Refugees (UNHCR), United Nations Children's Fund (UNICEF), World Food Programme (WFP) and World Health Organization (WHO) - to raise awareness to the critical role of agrifood systems in ensuring the availability, affordability, and access to healthy diets in support to the prevention of child wasting and all forms of malnutrition.
+FAO's response complements the combined efforts of the other UN Agencies to raise awareness about the critical role of agrifood systems in ensuring the availability, affordability, and access to healthy diets to support the prevention of child wasting and all forms of malnutrition.

-In response to the global food and nutrition crises and the United Nations Global Action Plan (GAP) on Child Wasting, the World Food Programme (WFP) will launch its surge plan to address wasting in food insecure contexts.
-The plan aims to scale up the prevention and management of moderate acute malnutrition in food insecure contexts in the 15 countries most affected by the crises.
+In response to the global food and nutrition crisis and the Global Action Plan on Child Wasting, the World Food Programme (WFP) is launching its surge plan to address wasting in food insecure contexts.
+The plan aims to scale up the prevention and management of moderate acute malnutrition in food insecure contexts in the 15 countries most affected by the crisis.

 Over the coming year, WFP aims to reach a record-breaking 22 million children under 5 years old and 10 million pregnant and breastfeeding women and girls.
 WFP will scale up the management of moderate acute malnutrition to save lives and to avoid further deterioration in children and women's nutritional status.
-We will further step-up efforts to prevent wasting from occurring through Specialized Nutrition Foods, food, cash and social behavior change communication, adapting programmes based on needs and context.
-Our prevention programmes will center around improving access to healthy diets, strengthening social protection systems and building more resilient food systems to prevent malnutrition, focusing on populations in food insecure contexts and targeting those often left behind.
+This includes stepping up efforts to prevent wasting from occurring through specialized nutrition foods, food, cash and social behaviour change communication, adapting programmes based on needs and context.
+Prevention programmes will centre around improving access to healthy diets, strengthening social protection systems and building more resilient food systems to prevent malnutrition, focusing on populations in food insecure contexts and targeting those often left behind.